castle-engine/cge-fpc/README.md

-# FPC (Free Pascal Compiler) version that is easy to distribute together with CGE.
+# FPC (Free Pascal Compiler) version that is easy to distribute together with CGE

 This repository contains our infrastructure to build FPC [Free Pascal Compiler](https://www.freepascal.org/) version that we can easily distribute together with [Castle Game Engine](https://castle-engine.io/download) binary download.